Concept of Consumer Surplus: Meaning and Importance

 Consumer surplus is a measure of the benefit or satisfaction that consumers receive from purchasing a good or service.
 The concept of consumer surplus is based on certain assumptions, such as perfect information and rational behavior by consumers.
 The law of consumer surplus states that as the price of a good or service decreases, the consumer surplus increases.
 However, there are limitations to the concept, including the difficulty in measuring consumer preferences accurately.
 Consumer surplus is important in determining economic welfare and is influenced by the price elasticity of demand and price discrimination strategies employed by firms.

-1 thought on “Concept of Consumer Surplus”
+1 thought on “Concept of Consumer Surplus: Meaning and Importance”

 Leave a Comment